-These are minimum standards for all employees.
+The National Employment Standards (NES) are minimum entitlements that apply to all employees.
+The NES entitlements include the right to receive certain information statements, the right to request flexible working arrangements, and a right to be paid superannuation contributions from your employer.
+Other NES entitlements are summarised in the table below.
 Rules and exclusions may apply.
 Your award or agreement may provide more.
-Find more information on the National Employment Standards at fairwork.gov.au/NES
+Find more information on the NES at fairwork.gov.au/NES

-Full-time and part-time employees Casual employees Annual leave 4 weeks paid leave per year (pro rata for part-time employees) + 1 week for eligible shift workers × Personal leave (sick or carer's leave) 10 days paid leave per year (pro rata for part-time employees) × Carer's leave 2 days unpaid leave per permissible occasion (if no paid personal leave left) 2 days unpaid leave per permissible occasion Compassionate leave √ 2 days paid leave per permissible occasion 2 days unpaid leave per permissible occasion Family and domestic violence leave ✓ Employees of small businesses - 5 days unpaid leave per year until 1 August 2023.
-From 1 August 2023, 10 days paid leave per year ✓ Employees of other businesses - 10 days paid leave per year A small business is a business that had less than 15 employees on 1 February 2023.
-Community service leave • Jury service • Voluntary emergency management activities 10 days paid leave with make-up pay + unpaid leave as required for jury service Unpaid leave to engage in other eligible community service (such as voluntary emergency management activities) Unpaid leave as required for jury service Unpaid leave to engage in other eligible community service (such as voluntary emergency management activities) Long service leave Full-time, part-time and casual employees may be entire NES, an enterprise agreement or under state or territorules vary.
-Parental leave eligible after 12 months employment 12 months unpaid leave - can extend up to 24 months with employer's agreement 12 months unpaid leave for regular and systematic casuals - can extend up to 24 months with employer's agreement Maximum hours of work Full-time employees - 38 hours per week + reasonable additional hours Part-time and casual employees - 38 hours or employee's ordinary weekly hours (whichever is less) + reasonable additional hours Public holidays A paid day off if you'd normally work.
-If asked to work you can refuse, if reasonable to do so ✓ An unpaid day off.
-If asked to work you can refuse, if reasonable to do so Notice of termination 1-5 weeks notice (or pay instead of notice) based on length of employment and age × Redundancy pay eligible after 12 months employment 4-16 weeks pay based on length of employment (some exclusions apply) × Casual conversion × ✓ The right to become a full-time or part-time employee in some circumstances
+Full-time and part-time employees Casual employees Annual leave 4 weeks paid leave per year (pro rata for part-time employees) + 1 week for eligible shift workers × No entitlement to paid annual leave Personal leave (Sick or carer's leave) 10 days paid leave per year (pro rata for part-time employees) × No entitlement to paid personal leave Carer's leave 2 days unpaid leave per permissible occasion (if no paid personal leave left) 2 days unpaid leave per permissible occasion Compassionate leave ✓ 2 days paid leave per permissible occasion 2 days unpaid leave per permissible occasion Family and domestic violence leave ✓ 10 days paid leave per year 10 days paid leave per year Community service leave Jury service Voluntary emergency management activities 10 days paid leave with make-up pay + unpaid leave as required for jury service Unpaid leave to engage in other eligible community service (such as voluntary emergency management activities) Unpaid leave as required for jury service Unpaid leave to engage in other eligible community service (such as voluntary emergency management activities) Long service leave May be entitled to long service leave under the NES, an enterprise agreement or under state or territory legislation.
+Amount and eligibility rules vary May be entitled to long service leave under the NES, an enterprise agreement or under state or territory legislation.
+Amount and eligibility rules vary Parental leave Eligible after 12 months employment 12 months unpaid leave - can extend up to 24 months with employer's agreement 12 months unpaid leave for regular and systematic casuals - can extend up to 24 months with employer's agreement Maximum hours of work Full-time employees - 38 hours per week + reasonable additional hours Part-time employees - 38 hours or employee's ordinary weekly hours (whichever is less) + reasonable additional hours 38 hours or employee's ordinary weekly hours (whichever is less) + reasonable additional hours Public holidays A paid day off if you'd normally work.
+If asked to work you can refuse, if reasonable to do so An unpaid day off.
+If asked to work you can refuse, if reasonable to do so Notice of termination 1-5 weeks notice (or pay instead of notice) based on length of employment and age × No entitlement to notice of termination Redundancy pay Eligible after 12 months employment 4-16 weeks pay based on length of employment (some exclusions apply) × No entitlement to redundancy pay Casual conversion × Not applicable The right to become a full-time or part-time employee in some circumstances